10. CATTERSON-HAWORTH

 The following year, Isabell married John Spencer of the nearby parish of Addingham.
 The wedding took place in the chapel of Bolton Abbey, which had survived the Reformation as a place of worship.

 Stephen had been a favourite of his uncle Sylvester Petyt, who was well-known for his generous bequests to Skipton charities.
-He and his brother were successful lawyers in London, and Sylvester may have had a soft for the nephew who took up the same profession.
+He and his brother were successful lawyers in London, and Sylvester may have had a soft spot for the nephew who took up the same profession.
 Stephen was singled out for legacies in Sylvester’s will of 1719.
 He was left £300, half of all his plate and rings, all his lands and tenements in Skipton, Stirton, Hetton and elsewhere in the West Riding of Yorkshire and one messuage in the city of York.
 Sylvester also left Stephen the portraits of himself and his brother William and a long swing clock from his house in Belle Sauvage Yard in London.
 He asked that these items should be placed in the library in Skipton church.
 When Stephen died in 1741 the portraits were still in his possession and he bequeathed them to his son Silvester Catterson.

 The property in Skipton consisted of a day house, buildings and gardens.
 The house had one ground-floor room, one upstairs, a garret and a large kitchen.
 It also had a stable and a garden, and half a Garth (an enclosed yard or garden).